How to File a Restraining Order to North Carolina

 Restraining orders are most common in cases of domestic violence, harassment, stalking, or sexual assault.
 If you ask the court for a restraining order, you are requesting legal protection from a person, but not asking that they be sent to jail for a crime.
 If the person violates the restraining order, however, they may be prosecuted as a result.

 There are a number of steps you must go through in order to file a restraining order in North Carolina.
 While the process can be intimidating, it’s important to remember that these laws are put into place for your protection.
-If you feel you need a restraining order, then by all means—file one, preferably with the help of an experienced and knowledgeable lawyer, such as those at Mulligan Epstein Attorneys.
+If you feel you need a restraining order, then by all means—file one, preferably with the help of an experienced and knowledgeable lawyer, such as those at Mulligan Attorneys,.

 1. Go to the courthouse and get the necessary forms.